'The Crown' Season 4's Princess Diana Scenes Already Look Spot-On

 Additionally, an announcement on The Crown's Twitter page on Thursday, April 11, confirmed Season 4 of the series would begin filming later this year.

-The Crown production plans to re-cast the series every two seasons, so Olivia Colman, Tobias Menzies, Helena Bonham Carter, and Ben Daniels will continue to play the four main characters—Queen Elizabeth II, Prince Philip, Princess Margaret, and Anthony Armstrong-Jones—through Season 4 of the show.
+The Crown production plans to re-cast the series every two seasons, so Olivia Colman (Queen Elizabeth II), Tobias Menzies (Prince Philip), and Helena Bonham Carter (Princess Margaret) will hold onto their leading roles through Season 4 of the show.
 See the complete cast of The Crown Season 3 here.

 Contrary to earlier reports, Princess Diana will not appear in Season 3.
 She'll make her debut in Season 4, and will be played by up-and-coming actress Emma Corrin.
 “Beyond excited and honoured to be joining The Crown for its fourth season," Corrin said in a statement released by Netflix.
 "I have been glued to the show since the first episode and to think I’m now joining this incredibly talented acting family is just surreal.
 Princess Diana was an icon, and her effect on the world remains profound and inspiring.
 To be given the chance to explore her through Peter Morgan’s writing is the most exceptional opportunity, and I will strive to do her justice!”